neuropy/neuropy/README.md

 Optional:

 * [scikit-learn](http://scikit-learn.org)

+To ensure that the [Qt v2 API](http://ipython.org/ipython-doc/dev/interactive/reference.html#pyqt-and-pyside) is used by IPython, run `export QT_API=pyqt` at the command line before running neuropy, or add it to your `.bashrc` or `.bash_aliases` file.

 neuropy is developed in Xubuntu 14.04.
 It should work in other Linux distributions.
 In principle, it should also work in Windows and OSX.